Table 50

 The name itself carries a small piece of information: specific numbering as a venue identity is a format choice that appears across a certain tier of American independent dining, signalling address-consciousness and a deliberate positioning within a specific location rather than a concept that could travel.
 That is consistent with the kind of neighbourhood-rooted, single-location operation that has become the backbone of mid-city dining in places like Roanoke, where the independent restaurant is both a cultural statement and an economic bet on a particular block's future.

 Within Roanoke's current dining tier, Table 50 occupies a Market Street address that gives it proximity to the city's most trafficked food and drink corridor.
-Whether it programmes around tasting menus, a la carte formats, or something more casual is not available in confirmed data.
-What is clear is that the address places it in the company of venues making an active case for Roanoke as a dining destination worth attention beyond its immediate catchment area.
+It operates as a bar with a smart casual dress code and recommended reservations.
+What is clear is that the address places it among venues making an active case for Roanoke as a dining destination beyond its immediate catchment area.

 Booking and Cost Snapshot